folkertdev/elm-state/README.md

 Notice how, with the help of choosing descriptive names, this function reads like a step-by-step description of what happens.
 This is what makes using `andThen` so nice.

-It is also possible to reuse the cache for multiple invocations of fibHelper, using `State.mapState`.
+It is also possible to reuse the cache for multiple invocations of fibHelper, for example using `State.traverse`.

 ```elm
 fibs : List Int -> List Int